-Program branches, program repeats and subprograms can be used to structure the program (example: machining the front/back of a bar, etc.).
+You can use program jumps, repeats and subprograms to structure a program (example: machining the beginning/end of a bar, etc.).

 Input and output: With "input" you can influence the flow of the NC program.
 Using "output," you can communicate with the machinist.
 Example: The machinist is required to check measuring points and update compensation values.